podcast

 DZ-79: Interweaving Timelines 2 - The Social Network

-How can interweaving two timelines change how we feel about a character?
+Listen to understand how manage stakes when you're using flashforwards.
 In this Part 2 of Interweaving Timelines (aka The Stu Monologue Episode), Mel, Chas and Stu tackle Sorkin/Fincher's The Social Network.
-As you'll hear, it is clearly Stu's favourite of the examples we cover and, ah, *not* Mel's favourite.
+As you’ll hear, it is clearly Stu’s favourite of the examples we cover and, ah, not Mel’s favourite.
 While all three bring their own biases and opinions on the reality of Facebook as it has become, we do manage to put the destruction of democracy to one side to actually analyse the meticulous craft that this film displays.
-We analyse Sorkin's on-the-page...
+We analyse Sorkin’s on-the...

 2021-04-30